 If you have a dispute with your landlord that cannot be resolved, you can lodge an application with the Tenancy Tribunal.
 It costs $20.44.

-After this is done the matter will usually be referred to mediation.
-If the matter remains unresolved, the tribunal can hold a formal hearing to resolve the dispute.
+After this is done, the matter will usually be referred to mediation.
+If the matter remains unresolved, the tribunal can hold a formal hearing.